Joseph D. Schulman: Career

-The Institute was the first in the United States to introduce transvaginal non-surgical IVF (replacing laparoscopy and now the standard method worldwide), and also to report pregnancies using ICSI (intracytoplasmic sperm injection) for the treatment of severe male infertility.
-The Institute also was one of the first centers in the world to introduce chorionic villus sampling (CVS) as an earlier alternative to amniocentesis for prenatal diagnosis, the first to offer clinical testing for certain common mutations in the BRCA1 and BRCA2 genes, considered to be responsible for a significant fraction of hereditary breast cancers, and the first to offer prenatal testing for cystic fibrosis.
+The institute was the first in the United States to introduce transvaginal non-surgical IVF (replacing laparoscopy and now the standard method worldwide), and also to report pregnancies using ICSI (intracytoplasmic sperm injection) for the treatment of severe male infertility.
+The institute also was one of the first centers in the world to introduce chorionic villus sampling (CVS) as an earlier alternative to amniocentesis for prenatal diagnosis, the first to offer clinical testing for certain common mutations in the BRCA1 and BRCA2 genes, considered to be responsible for a significant fraction of hereditary breast cancers, and the first to offer prenatal testing for cystic fibrosis.
 Schulman and associates also developed the world's first system for the use of non-disclosing preimplantation genetic testing for the prevention of Huntington disease.
 More recently, Schulman and his colleagues have established that flow-cytometric sorting (MicroSort) of living human sperm can modify the proportion of viable X-bearing and Y-bearing sperm and that such technology can increase the proportion of girls or boys born after insemination with sorted sperm.
 This innovation was notable for improving the ability to choose the sex of a child conceived by the above-cited methods.
 Decades after its introduction, fetal genetic testing is increasingly used, despite some initial hesitancy to adopt it.

-The Institute, under Schulman's direction, was responsible for starting the first modern genetics/infertility treatment center in Shanghai, China, one of the largest IVF programs in the world.
+The institute, under Schulman's direction, was responsible for starting the first modern genetics/infertility treatment center in Shanghai, China, one of the largest IVF programs in the world.

-Schulman was CEO of the Genetics & IVF Institute until 1998, and remains chairman of its board of directors.
-He previously served as an affiliate professor at the medical schools of Virginia Commonwealth University and the University of California - San Diego.
+Schulman was CEO of the Genetics & IVF Institute until 1998, and was chairman of its board of directors to 2024.
+He previously served as an affiliate professor at the medical schools of Virginia Commonwealth University and the University of California, San Diego.